aurelien-riv/ariviere.github.io/_posts/2019-12-07-which-function-php-executing.markdown

 ```

 Don't worry about the error on the last line, the macro is greatly perfectible, and doesn't handle the case prev_execute_data == NULL.
 Actually, there are plenty of situations the macro doesn't handle well: include, require, eval for instance.
-It may also not support generators and traits correctly but I never tested its behavior in these situations.
+It may also not support generators and traits correctly but I never tested its behaviour in these situations.

 ### Making things simple

-To avoid typing the macro everytime you need it, you can simply create the file _~/.gdbinit_ containing the macro:
+To avoid typing the macro every time you need it, you can simply create the file _~/.gdbinit_ containing the macro:
 ```
 define phpbt
   set $ed=executor_globals.current_execute_data